zellwk/zellwk.com/src/posts/2019-07-31-local-mongodb.md

 tags:
   - mongodb
   - mongoose
+  - node
 ---

-When I create an app, I like to connect to a database on my computer.
-It speeds up dev and test-related work.
+I always use MongoDB as a database when I work on an app.
+And I like to connect to a database on my computer because it speeds up dev and test-related work.

 Today, I want to share how to create and connect to a local MongoDB Database.